MedCompUnipd/cluster_usage/README.md

 When a job is submitted, SLURM's scheduler looks for available resources that match the job’s requirements within the specified partition(s).
 Jobs are prioritized based on factors like partition configuration, job size, job age (how long it has been waiting), and user fair-share policies.
 SLURM uses these priorities to decide the order in which jobs are scheduled.

 ### Submitting a job
-Inside the `slurm` folder can be found some examples of sbatch files, each with an explanation of the options used.
+Inside the `slurm/` folder can be found some examples of sbatch files, each with an explanation of the options used.
 Although the variety of options which can be provided to SLURM is wide, some are commonly used such setting the job name, asking for a partition of the cluster where to run the job and providing the path of two log files where slurm will redirect stdout and stderr coming from the job.
 An example is:
    ```bash
    #!/bin/bash